openedx/openedx-webhooks/docs/details.rst

 Each Jira server can specify a mapping of repos to other Jira details such as the Jira project for the issue, and the issue type to create.

+Jira issues created this way will have a "from-GitHub" Jira label applied.